kappy904/angular-micro-frontend-architecture/README.md

 `"start": "ng serve shell -o --port 9999",  `

-Makes things a li’ easier :)
+Makes things a li’l easier :)

 ### The Urls
 [http://localhost:9999/mfe/child
-](http://localhost:9999/mfe/child)Shoutd show you MFE on your HOST!
+](http://localhost:9999/mfe/child)Should show you MFE in your HOST!

 Still not sure?
 Let’s break it down
 [http://localhost:9999](http://localhost:9999/mfe/child) is your host